Pylons/pyramid/docs/narr/views.rst

 directory (or directories) configured for Mako via the ``mako.directories`` configuration file setting.

-The renderer can also be provided in :term:`resource specification` format.
-Here's an example view configuration which uses a :term:`resource specification`:
+The renderer can also be provided in :term:`asset specification` format.
+Here's an example view configuration which uses one:

 .. code-block:: python
    :linenos:

     config.add_view('myproject.views.hello_world',
                     name='hello',
-                    context='myproject.models.Hello',
+                    context='myproject.resources.Hello',
                     renderer='mypackage:templates/foo.mak')

 The above configuration will use the file named ``foo.mak`` in the